scummvm/scummvm/backends/platform/3ds/README.md

 |  flac         |  3ds-flac             |
 |  curl         |  3ds-curl             |

+At the moment of writing, the version of `freetype2` packaged by devkitPro has an issue where it allocates too much data on the stack when ScummVM loads GUI themes.
+As a workaround, an older version can be used.
+Version 2.6.5 is known to work well.
+The instructions below can be used to compile it.

 At the moment of writing, `faad` is not in the devkitPro 3DS pacman repository.
 It can be compiled by following the instructions in the section below, in case it cannot be found through pacman.